wolftxt/Tetris/README.md

 # Tetris

-A classic Tetris clone built with Java and Swing.
+A modern Tetris clone built with Java and Swing.
 It features a highly customizable gameplay experience with persistent settings.
 To play use [GameLauncher](https://github.com/wolftxt/GameLauncher).

 ![Game Screenshot](screenshot.png)